andreasabel/inCode/entry/in-memory-of-ertugrul-soylemez.md

 people like Ertugrul to help me understand concepts that I found interesting late into the night was one of the things that really made it worth it.

-One of these lead to the creation of my first ever Haskell library -- *[auto](https://hackage.haskell.org/package/auto)*. *auto* is basically literally a direct translation of one of our conversations (and somewhat of a derivative of his own library
+One of these lead to the creation of my first ever Haskell library, *[auto](https://hackage.haskell.org/package/auto)*. *auto* is basically literally a direct translation of one of our conversations (and somewhat of a derivative of his own library